CMUChimpsLab/urban_analytics/CROUDS/README.md

 ------------
 Parses a tweet text to extract a number (for numeric type response) or a letter (for multiple-choice type response).

-#### To test:
+#### To test
 Run `tester.py`.
-Check that ParseTweet-tests.csv is saved as Windows CSV file.
+Make sure that ParseTweet-tests.csv is saved as Windows CSV file.